jazzychad/DMmateBeta/README.md

 1. Make sure you have enabled notification emails for DMs under your Twitter account.
 2. In your email client, create a filter and forward those emails to __prowl@push.tweetgrid.com__

 That special email address will take your DM email and immediately push the DM to your phone.
-This means no more polling and immediate updates!
+This means immediate updates and no more polling!

 ## Features